h2oai/h2ogpt/README_LangChain.md

 #### What is h2oGPT's LangChain integration like?

-* [PrivateGPT](https://github.com/imartinez/privateGPT) but fully commercially viable by not using [GPT4All](https://github.com/nomic-ai/gpt4all) based upon [LLaMa](https://github.com/facebookresearch/llama) that used data from GPT3.5 (violation of ToS).
+* [PrivateGPT](https://github.com/imartinez/privateGPT) but fully commercially viable by not using [GPT4All](https://github.com/nomic-ai/gpt4all) based upon [LLaMa](https://github.com/facebookresearch/llama) and used data from GPT3.5 (violation of ToS).

-* [Vault-AI](https://github.com/pashpashpash/vault-ai) but fully private by not using OpenAI and fully open-source by not using [pinecone](https://www.pinecone.io/).
+* [Vault-AI](https://github.com/pashpashpash/vault-ai) but fully private and open-source by not using OpenAI or [pinecone](https://www.pinecone.io/).

 * [DB-GPT](https://github.com/csunny/DB-GPT) but fully commercially viable by not using [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) (LLaMa based with GPT3.5 training data).